andymed-jlp/ingest-scenario/readme.md

 And rows with errors in should be not included in the parquet files, but warnings should be created for each failing row

+Please include some timing information in the console output

 2. Repeat with the 2nd CSV file

 3. Add to the script the distinct set of browser type and versions in the dataset